-- 10Base-T/100Base-TX Ethernet: Connects the cinema projector to a network. - GPIO: Connects the cinema projector to external input and output devices, such as the Christie ACT.
-See 3.3 Connecting Devices to the GPIO Port for GPIO pinouts. - DVI-A / DVI-B: These are single-link ports for single-link cables and connectors.
+- Ethernet: Use the 10Base-T/100Base-TX Ethernet port for network connection to the cinema projector. - GPIO: Connects the cinema projector to external input and output devices, such as the Christie ACT.
+See 3.3 Connect Devices to the GPIO Port for GPIO pinouts. - DVI-A / DVI-B: Connects the cinema projector to non-cinema video and graphics sources.
+These are single-link ports for single-link cables and connectors.
 The connectors can be used together as a twin-link DVI port. - HD-SDI A/HD-SDI-B: Connects the cinema projector to high-definition cinema sources.
 The connectors can be used together to deliver Dual Link HD-SDI following the SMPTE 372M standard. - SCCI: A Simple Contact Closure Interface (SCCI) port that uses a simple dry contact closure to turn the lamp on or off or open or close the douser.
-See 3.2 Connecting Devices to the SCCI Port for SCCI pinouts. - RS232 ICP: For direct DLP communication.
+Refer to Section 3.2 Connect Devices to the SCCI Port for SCCI pinouts. - RS232 ICP: For direct DLP communication.
 Trained users required. - RS232 PIB: Connects the cinema projector to Christie accessories or third-party automation equipment. - Marriage: Allows the cinema projector to display encrypted content. - Emergency Start: Starts the cinema projector, turns the lamp on, and opens the douser when the Touch Panel Controller is unavailable or disconnected.
-Press and hold this button, to close the douser and turn the lamp off; the power remains on.

-- Reset: Resets the cinema projector electronics.
+Press and hold this button, to close the douser and turn the lamp off; the power remains on. - Reset: Resets the cinema projector electronics.
 If the cinema projector is in standby mode, it returns to standby mode after the reset.
 If the cinema projector is in any other state, the cinema projector is on and the lamp is off following the reset. - 3D: Connect a variety of 3D products to this connector, such as MasterImage or Real D for polarizing and de-ghosting 3D content during projection.